 What place for art objects in decoration?

-Critique of the critique of reproducibility in Benjamin
+Critique of Benjamin’s critique of reproducibility.

 Focus: Renoir and decoration.

-Renoir, who began as a painter on Porcelain, then decorated cafes for a living before taking on commissions for individuals.
-When he exhibited his large-format painting Les grandes baigneuses in 1887, he listed Essai de peinture décorative as a subtitle.
+Renoir, who started out as a painter on porcelain, went on to decorate cafés to earn a living before taking on commissions for individuals.
+When he exhibited his large-format painting “Les grandes baigneuses” in 1887, he included the subtitle Essai de peinture décorative.

 This closeness, which is in fact largely ignored by the exhibitions, is moreover an argument of the critics of the Impressionist exhibition of 1877, who reproach them for being “decorators who have a feeling for the great masses” and who denounce what “will never be anything but a decorative school, that is to say, secondary.”